UTAlfred/meng-li-personal/content/publication/date-2023-sc/index.md

 publication_types: ["1"]

 # Publication name and optional abbreviated publication name.
-publication: In *Conference on Neural Information Processing Systems*
+publication: In *Design, Automation and Test in Europe Conference and Exhibition (DATE)*
-publication_short: In *Conference on Neural Information Processing Systems (NeurIPs) 2022*
+publication_short: In *Design, Automation and Test in Europe Conference and Exhibition (DATE) 2022*

 abstract: